RentecWarren/crud-app/README.md

-This is a an app to show some intersting features.
+This is a an app to show some interesting features.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).